 Popularly referred to as the poor man’s tongue and groove, shiplap siding has become very common.
 This siding product has recently climbed up the ladder in terms of the number of consumers and market share.

 What is the cost of shiplap?

 The cost of shiplap ranges between the minimum $0.95 per board foot and the maximum $4.00 per footboard.
 If you have some problems give Ideal Siding a call.

 However, the mentioned cost only applies to the purchasing price of the shiplap board.
 But we all know that it cannot be installed on its own.
 For one, if you hire someone to do it, then you will have to include the labor cost too.
 However, if you do it yourself, then you have to consider costs like that of the tools, materials, and products you will use.

 But this still does not make it as expensive as other sidings.
 The cheapest siding after shiplap is wood clapboard siding, ranging between $1.50 and $2.00.
 Copper siding is the costliest, ranging between $7.00 and $9.00 per board foot.
 These costs do not include other necessary additional requirements.

 Shiplap is versatile and can be used for both exterior and interior panelling purposes.
 It is made using sheets of wood that have been tightened together with tight joints.
 The woods overlap on each other and are layered up to a thickness of between ¾ to 1 inch and a width of 3 to 10 inches.

-Shiplap works best or rather is more durable in locations with cold weathers and most homeowners use shiplap for exterior building purposes.
+Shiplap works best or rather is more durable in locations with cold weather and most homeowners use shiplap for exterior building purposes.
 Also, because of its rough utilitarian appearance, it can be used as a siding product for sheds as well as barns.

 As mentioned above, someone not seasoned enough in this area can mistake shiplap for tongue and groove, and it is only the price that will put you off to look deeper.
 Because of this immense and frequent confusion, let us have a small comparison of the two.